Till Eulenspiegel: Literature

-Alfred Jarry, author of Gestes et opinions du Docteur Faustroll, pataphysicien (1911), mentions Ulenspiegel's unruly behaviour in the Appendix chapter entitled Les poteaux de la morale: « Till Ulenspiegel, on s’en souvient, ne coordonnait point autrement ses opérations mentales : se dirigeant vers un faîte, il se réjouissait du dévalement futur. » ("Till Ulenspiegel, we recall, did not coordinate his mental operations differently: heading toward a cliff, he rejoiced in future downfall.")
+Alfred Jarry, author of Gestes et opinions du Docteur Faustroll, pataphysicien (1911), mentions Ulenspiegel's unruly behaviour in the Appendix chapter entitled Les poteaux de la morale: "Till Ulenspiegel, on s'en souvient, ne coordonnait point autrement ses opérations mentales : se dirigeant vers un faîte, il se réjouissait du dévalement futur." ("Till Ulenspiegel, we recall, did not coordinate his mental operations differently: heading toward a cliff, he rejoiced in future downfall.")

 A French edition, Les Aventures de Til Ulespiègle, was published by Constantin Castéra in 1910.
 In 1927, Gerhart Hauptmann wrote the verse Till Eulenspiegel.

 Ulenspiegel was mentioned in Mikhail Bulgakov's The Master and Margarita as a possible prototype for the black cat character Behemoth.

 Michael Rosen adapted the story into a 1989 children's novel, illustrated by Fritz Wegner: The Wicked Tricks of Till Owlyglass, ISBN 978-0744513462.

 Daniel Kehlmann in his novel Tyll (2017) places Tyll Ulenspiegel in the context of the Thirty Years' War.

-The Italian civil law professor Francesco Gazzoni uses the name Till Eulenspiegel as a pseudonym for himself in his book "Favole quasi giuridiche" (in English, "Semi-juridical Fables").
+The Italian civil law professor Francesco Gazzoni uses the name Till Eulenspiegel as a pseudonym for himself in his book Favole quasi giuridiche (Semi-juridical Fables).

-Thomas Mann uses Till Eulenspiegel in dialogue by the young Hans Castorp in the novel The Magic Mountain (Der Zauberberg) as a metaphor for trickery in speaking of the apparent lag between Earth's astronomical procession around the Sun and the experienced weather— that the declared start and renewal of Spring does not start after the Winter Solstice when the days begin to lengthen, and similarly that Autumn should seemingly begin after the Summer Solstice and yet that is when Summer is declared to start.
+Thomas Mann uses Till Eulenspiegel in dialogue by the young Hans Castorp in the novel The Magic Mountain (Der Zauberberg) as a metaphor for trickery in speaking of the apparent lag between Earth's astronomical procession around the Sun and the experienced weather—that the declared start and renewal of spring does not start after the winter solstice when the days begin to lengthen, and similarly that autumn should seemingly begin after the summer solstice and yet that is when summer is declared to start.